Business

 Think different?

-Apple, broadly conspicuous by its absence from the rest of Big Tech’s unending AI spending party, has cashed in on the craze in other ways, with reports that the company is expected to make $1 billion in App Store fees just from other companies’ generative-AI apps.
+Apple, broadly conspicuous by its absence from the rest of Big Tech’s unending AI spending party, has cashed in on the craze in other ways, with reports that the company is expected to make $1 billion in App Store fees this year just from other companies’ generative-AI apps.

 Maybe with the buffer of having just posted its best quarter for iPhone sales on record, and an increasing cash pile mounting behind its ultra-profitable Services division, Apple might not completely mind being left out of some parts of the AI journey — especially if it can just ask Maps for some paid recommendations along the way.